 Still, it is by and large a safe country and its cities are safe as well, made for walking, and full of bustle until later than we’d be accustomed to in northern Europe or North America.
 Italians often have a passeggiata, a stroll in the evenings, and it’s wonderful to watch piazzas come alive with several generations arm in arm.

-Traveling Italy alone can be confusing but it tends to be efficient and not too expensive.
+Traveling Italy alone tends to be relatively straightforward and not too expensive.
 If you can figure out the various transport systems – and people are usually willing to help – then do yourself a favor and leave city driving for the daredevil brigade, unless you like the stress of avoiding manic drivers and pedestrians at high speeds on narrow, crowded downtown streets.
 Parking, too, is for the brave but if you want an experience to talk about back home, then, by all means, rent a car in Italy.

 On highways, two lanes may mean three to Italians, with a car trying to squeeze in down the middle or on one side.
-I’m still talking about my own driving experiences on the Autostrada and in Rome – several decades later.
+Getting off an “autostrada” highway is an art – figuring out how to pay requires a university degree…

-I gladly use a car is for drives into the countryside, however, where you’ll actually need one.
-Catch a bus from downtown Rome, and then rent a car from Fiumicino airport to avoid the city altogether – I did it recently, and it was seamless.
-Once out of the city, driving is far more relaxed.
+That said, I do rent a car is for drives into the countryside, where you actually need one.
+I usually rent a car from Fiumicino airport as soon as I fly in, to avoid the city altogether – I did it recently, and it was seamless.
+Once out of the city, especially on country roads, driving is far more relaxed.

 Public transport in Italy is inexpensive.
 You can buy public transport passes in major cities like Rome, Milan, and Florence, and they often include entrance to attractions.
 One thing to remember is that in Italy, trains may often be late but they do go everywhere.